 Engineers are behind many of history’s most significant innovations.
 From developing safer automobiles to perfecting the first spacecraft, engineers have toiled away behind the scenes doing the creative thinking, designing and building that allowed humanity to reach its loftiest goals, with the help of an engineering management degree.

 Today, engineers in the six major branches of engineering continue to approach problems from a perspective that combines science and creativity.
-Growth in numerous industries, from healthcare to agriculture to aerospace, depends upon the work of engineers.
-And those engineers depend upon leaders — people who can guide strategy, facilitate the development cycle and synthesize organizational behavior to drive innovation.
+Growth in numerous industries, from healthcare to agriculture to aerospace, depends upon engineers’ work.
+And those engineers depend upon leaders—people who can guide strategy, facilitate the development cycle, and synthesize organizational behavior to drive innovation.
 That’s what engineering managers do.

 Opportunities for engineers continue to grow, and as demand for engineers grows, so does the need for engineering managers.
 The U.S. Bureau of Labor Statistics (BLS) forecasts jobs for engineering managers will increase by 4% between now and 2030.
 While this growth rate is slower than the average for all occupations, it illustrates that engineering project management is not for everyone.